jorisroovers/casa/README.md

 - Nest Cam
 - Nest Thermostat
 - Nest Protect smoke detectors
-- TP link HS100 Power Switch
+- TP link HS100 and HS110 Power Switches
 - A simple custom-build Arduino sensor for measure the current height of my standing desk

 Other gear I have that is currently not (yet) integrated in the setup: